Exeter City Supporters' Trust: Red or Dead?

 The Red or Dead? scheme was started in July 2004 by then managing director Ian Huxham, in a bid to pay off the remaining debts following the CVA agreement.
 The intended target was to raise £750,000, with 1,500 fans pledging £500 each.
 Despite the FA Cup draw with Manchester United in January 2005 wiping out the club's debt, the campaign raised £140,000.
 In 2009, a plaque was placed at St James Park as a tribute to the 247 people who pledged money towards the scheme.

 1931 Fund

 In 2009, the Exeter Exiles supporters' group, together with the Supporters' Trust, set up the 1931 Fund (named after the club's FA Cup run in the same year) with the purpose of financing an additional member of the first team squad.
 This player wears the number 31 shirt at the club.
 The fund is run on behalf of the Supporters' Trust by the Exeter Exiles.
-As of the end of the 2019–20 season, the 1931 Fund have contributed over £150,000 to player wages at Exeter City.
+As of the end of the 2019–20 season, the 1931 Fund have contributed over £190,000 to player wages at Exeter City.

-Ten players have worn the number 31 shirt since the fund started:
+12 men's team players have worn the number 31 shirt since the fund started: